How to write an invoice in 5 simple steps (2024)

 Some people believe that invoices and receipts are the same things.

-That is not the case.
-An invoice is a document asking for payment, whereas receipt documents that payments have been made.
+That’s not true.
+An invoice is a document asking for payment, while a receipt documents that a payment has been made.

 Example: If you go grocery shopping, you will receive a receipt when you have paid.
 If an electrician does a job at your home, you will receive an invoice for the work done.